PA-CAT Scoring and Reporting

 What is a “Norm Table”?

 A norm table is a table of values representing the aggregate PA-CAT test results from all candidates.
 A norm table typically shows rankings of the results for comparative analysis.
-Initially, the PA-CAT norm table groups candidate scores by quintile with each quintile representing the scores of 20% of the examinees.
-These are ranked as 1st, 2nd, 3rd, 4th, and 5th (or bottom) quintile.
-Candidates whose scores were equal to or better than 80% of all the candidate scores would fall into the top quintile.
-Candidates whose scores were lower than 80% of all candidate scores would fall into the 5th or bottom quintile.
+The PA-CAT norm table groups candidate scores by decile with each decile representing the scores of 10% of the examinees.
+These are ranked as 1st, 2nd, 3rd, 4th… to 10th (or bottom) decile.
+Candidates whose scores were equal to or better than 90% of all the candidate scores would fall into the top decile.
+Candidates whose scores were lower than 90% of all candidate scores would fall into the 10th or bottom decile.

 Do all of the PA-CAT test items count toward the total score?